grahamegrieve/ClinicArrivals/documentation/UserGuide.md

 * **Appointments**: Detailed display of expected appointments for the day, and currently arrived patients (to help with troubleshooting)
 * **Unknown Incoming Messages**: List of SMS messages that have arrived that weren't understood (see note below)
 * **Sms Simulator**: Allows testing the application by simulating sending SMS messages to it (and seeing what has been sent)
-* **PMS Simulator**: Allows testing the application by creating appointments
+* **Pms Simulator**: Allows testing the application by creating appointments
-* **Room Mappings**: List of instructions for finding the room for a particular Doctor
+* **Room Mappings**: List of instructions for finding the room for a particular doctor
 * **Message Templates**: Controls the actual text of the messages that get sent out to patients
 * **Settings**: Application configuration
 * **About**: Information about the program

 ## Checking on the status of the program

-Because the application is glue between 3 others systems, issues with any of these other systems or connectivity to them can interrupt the normal running of the program.
+Because the application is glue between three other systems, issues with any of these systems or connectivity to them can interrupt the normal running of the program.

-You can check on the program by watching the counts of the appointments with different statuses, and how many SMS messages have been sent and received, and also by how long it is since any numbers changed.
+You can check on the program by watching the counts of the appointments with different status, and how many SMS messages have been sent and received, and also by how long it is since any numbers changed.

 In addition, for ease of review, the application lists which appointments are still expected for the day, and which have patients who have arrived (either in the carpark, or on video).
 Note that this list only includes patients that have a mobile phone associated with the appointment; other appointments are ignored and must be managed another way.